 1) CBD Sloth

 OK, I was always going to put myself first, guilty!
-I started at the beginning of 2019, with the hope to help offer more transparency on the industry, to guide people to purchase the best products for them and to explore the curious world of CBD.
+I started at the beginning of 2019, with the aim to help offer greater transparency on the industry, guiding people to purchase the best products for their situations and to explore the curious world of CBD.

 Certainly the most qualified of the group to talk on the subject, Dr Ross has a PhD, an MBA, she’s a neuroscientist and a health coach.
 She regularly pushes plant based medicine as a way to tackle chronic illnesses, in order to help people live the best life possible for them.
 She’s written a number of bestselling books on the subject and appeared on a number of shows, so she’s certainly a big name in the industry.